DragoniteDD/MATLAB-Data-Tag-Tool-GUI/README.md

 #### 3. Load work
 Load your unfinished work to continue working on the tags.
 #### 4. Reset work
-Reset all the tags you have marked so far.
+Reset all the tags you have marked.
 #### 5. Previous
-Show previous signal.
+Show the previous signal.
 Hotkey for this push button: alt + leftarrow
 #### 6. Next
-Show next signal.
+Show the next signal.
 Hotkey for this push button: alt + rightarrow
 #### 7. Jump to
 Jump to a certain signal according to the index number.